Katarina Hultling

-Eva Maria "Katarina" Hultling (born 5 December 1954 in Stockholm; in marriage known as Hultling Sjöberg) is a Swedish sports journalist, television presenter and former curler.
+Eva Maria Katarina Hultling (born 5 December 1954), in marriage known as Hultling Sjöberg, is a Swedish sports journalist, television presenter and former curler.

 Biography

-Hultling is the daughter of actor Arthur Hultling and grew up in Stockholm and Västerås.
-After attending Adolf Fredrik's music school and Adolf Fredrik's music high school, she began as an exchange telephonist at Hotel Reisen in Stockholm.
+Hultling was born in Stockholm to actor Arthur Hultling and grew up in Stockholm and Västerås.
+After attending Adolf Fredrik's Music School and Adolf Fredrik's music high school, she began as an exchange telephonist at Hotel Reisen in Stockholm.
 She wanted to become an actress and applied for the Stage School, but did not enter.
 Instead, she was accepted to the School of Journalism and then began as a reporter on Radio Värmland.

 Hultling has a great sporting interest and has played curling at the elite level for many years.
 In 1982 and 1983 she was a member of Team Högström.
 In 1992 she ran the New York Marathon.

-In 1999, she released a record with her own children's songs, Victor's Visor.
+In 1999, she released a record with her own children's songs, Victors visor.